ISE-Neutrino/api-testing/docs/load-test.md

 **Testing strategy likely follow something like this procedure:**

-- **Script the test:** Write user flows, parameterize test data, and group URLs.
+- **Test Script:** Write user flows, parameterize test data, and group URLs.
 - **Assert performance and correctness:** Use Checks to assert system responses and use Thresholds to ensure that the system performs within your SLOs.
 - **Model and generate load:** Model the workload that's appropriate to your test goals.
 - **Iterate over your test suite:** Over time, you'll be able to reuse script logic and run tests with a wider scope or as a part of your automated testing suite.

 ## K6

-**K6** is an open-source load testing tool that makes performance testing easy and productive for engineering teams.
-It is Developer and Source control friendly and has a small learning curve(Javascript).
+**K6** is an open-source load testing tool that simplifies performance testing for engineering teams, making it easy and productive.
+It is developer and source-control friendly and has a small learning curve (JavaScript).
 You can run k6 locally, in the cloud, or as part of your CI/CD pipeline.

 **Key Features at a Glance:**